-We are a 5 year old organization with 8 staff members across 4 states.
+We are a 8-year-old organization with 10 staff members across 6 states.
 Our average age is 24 years old.
-We come from academic backgrounds such as Biology, Computer Science, Women and Gender Studies, Graphic Design and African American Studies.
-We come to our work with passions within and beyond waste, like food security research, social justice conference organizing, sustainable design thinking, and non-violent direct action, just to name a few.
-We are southern belles, new jersey punks, queers, nerds and a drag queen working toward the common goal of a just and sustainable world.
+We come from academic backgrounds such as Public Policy, Marketing, Sustainability, Philosophy, renewable energy and more.
+We come to our work with passions within and beyond waste, like food security research, social justice conference organizing, design thinking strategy, sustainable fashion and non-violent direct action, just to name a few.
+We are southern belles, dumpster divers, queers, marching band nerds, and crafters working toward the common goal of a just and sustainable world.

 PLAN’s Commitment to and Expectation of New Hires:

 We work to maintain a collaborative leadership structure by developing and continuously revising our self-governance system, establishing co-directorship, and holding semi-annual full staff retreats.
 We adhere to a Safer Space Policy and Community Agreements and work together to develop policies that push us to be better such as an Ethical Partnership Policy and a Diversity, Equity and Inclusion Mandate.